Presidency of Javier Milei: Transition period and inauguration

 Soon after his victory, Milei began selecting the members of his cabinet.
 On 21 November 2023, he met with outgoing president Alberto Fernández at the Quinta de Olivos, beginning his presidential transition.
 On 25 November, he and Vice President-elect Villaruel received a rosary from Pope Francis.
 At the same time, he had phone calls with Hungarian Prime Minister Viktor Orbán, South Korean president Yoon Suk Yeol, and IMF director Kristalina Georgieva.
-Later that month, he travelled to the United States, where he visited the tomb of rabbi Menachem Mendel Schneerson and met with former US president Bill Clinton and former senator Chris Dodd.
+Later that month, he travelled to the United States (together with members of his prospective cabinet, Nicolás Posse and Luis Caputo), where he visited the tomb of rabbi Menachem Mendel Schneerson and met with former US president Bill Clinton and former senator Chris Dodd.
+John Kirby, spokesperson for the United States National Security Council, stated that from the White House they "wanted to continue seeking ways to cooperate with Argentina".

+On November 29, Javier Milei and Victoria Villarruel were proclaimed president and vice president by the National Congress, while the electoral results of November 19 were formally ratified.

 Milei receiving the presidential scepter from outgoing president Alberto Fernández.

 Milei was inaugurated on 10 December 2023.
 He delivered a speech to the Argentine nation, warning of an economic shock, which has been described as shock therapy in economic terms, to be used as a means to fix Argentina's economic woes, with inflation rising to 200 percent.
 Following the inauguration, Milei saw his popularity increase in public opinion.
 After the first governmental and economic reforms taken by the president and his ministers, 53% of the Argentine people had a very good or good image of the new head of state according to a popularity poll made by Aresco on 15 December.

-La Libertad Avanza seeks to become an official party in preparation of the midterm 2025 Argentine legislative election.
+La Libertad Avanza sought to become an official party in preparation of the midterm 2025 Argentine legislative election.
 In October 2025, President Javier Milei's party, La Libertad Avanza], won a landslide victory in midterm elections, making it easier for Milei to push ahead with his programme of radical spending cuts and free-market reforms.